allfornancy/searchsum/README.md

 ```

 ### Retriever environment (optional)
 If you would like to call a local retriever as the search engine, you can install the environment as follows.
-(We recommend using a seperate environment.)
+(We recommend using a separate environment.)
 ```bash
 conda create -n retriever python=3.10 conda activate retriever